Students Researching How to Prevent Bird-Window Collisions

 - Fisher Hall

-- Skywalk between Rehki Hall and the Van Pelt & Opie Library
+- Skywalk between Rekhi Hall and the Van Pelt & Opie Library

 Seventeen students, faculty and staff have observed these buildings and recorded the number of dead birds they found.
 Forestry, wildlife ecology and biology undergraduates are not the only ones interested; some engineering students have gotten involved too.